 Clearly, there is nothing particularly magical about the choice of the exponentially correlated prior.
-We have chosen it because the inverse (the "precision matrix") maps closely to the sorts of structures used in regularization approaches (i.e., the connection and differences are clear), and the determinant is simple.
-Other choices could be made, and blockwise forms arising from the use of "tear-surfaces" (discontinuities in the correlation) also would pass through the foregoing derivation simply.
+We have chosen it because the inverse (the "precision matrix") maps closely to the sorts of structures used in regularization approaches (i.e. the connection and differences are clear), and the determinant is simple.
+Other choices could be made, and block-wise forms arising from the use of "tear-surfaces" (discontinuities in the correlation) would also pass through the foregoing derivation simply.